apache/cordova-ios/symbian.wrt/README.md

 Notes
 ------------------------------------------------------
  - Accelerometer and orientation are currently crashing.
 Appears to be a memory leak in the registerForNotification call, as discussed here: http://discussion.forum.nokia.com/forum/showthread.php?t=182151&highlight=memory+leak.
 There's not much to do about this until nokia fixes this, unless we find a workaround.
+ - If your symbian phone has contacts synced via PC Suite or Ovi Sync, and you attempt to query the contacts api, your app will crash.
+This is discussed here: http://discussion.forum.nokia.com/forum/showthread.php?t=170839&highlight=contacts+api+crashing.
+Hopefully nokia will fix it soon.

 Helpful Links
 -----------------------------------------------------